yeoman/yeoman/readme.md

 #### Bower

-Please also note that (pre-launch) commands such as `yeoman install`, `yeoman update` and `yeoman search` etc (i.e package management commands) will only work if you have [Bower](http://github.com/twitter/bower) installed.
+Please also note that commands such as `yeoman install`, `yeoman update` and `yeoman search` etc (i.e package management commands) will only work if you have [Bower](http://github.com/twitter/bower) installed.

 Because for the moment Twitter are publishing Bower over itself (for 1.0.0 release) you may need to run `npm uninstall yeoman -g && npm install yeoman -g` to get the latest install of Bower installed as a Yeoman dependency.
 This would be done if you wish to double-check an issue has been resolved with a more recent version.

 As the Bower registry is currently being populated, you may find that certain packages work and others do not.
 We are actively working with the Bower team to resolve this issue and hope to have fully functional packages in place upon launch.

-As Bower is also currently in private beta, please let us know if you need access and we'll sort that out.

 ## Browser Support